Myriad Investor Day 2023 replay is now available. Watch now

 Approximately 10-15 percent of ovarian cancer cases are caused by mutations in the BRCA1 or BRCA2 genes.
 Women who carry a mutation in either of these genes have a condition called Hereditary Breast and Ovarian Cancer (HBOC) syndrome.1-3 They have an up to 63 percent risk of developing ovarian cancer by age 70.4 In addition, mutation carriers who have already been diagnosed with cancer have a significantly increased risk of developing a second cancer in the future.
 Patients with Lynch syndrome are also at higher risk of developing ovarian, colon and endometrial cancers.
 Myriad offers genetic testing that can be used to identify people who carry a BRCA1 or BRCA2 gene mutation or have Lynch syndrome.

 In order to assess your risk of carrying a BRCA1, BRCA2 or other gene mutation, your healthcare professional may ask you questions about your personal and family history.
 Knowing your medical history helps your healthcare professional determine whether you might be an appropriate candidate for genetic testing, which can provide an assessment of your risk of developing ovarian and/or breast cancer, or whether you might have Lynch syndrome.

-To help you determine whether you may benefit from hereditary cancer genetic testing, take the Myriad Hereditary Cancer Quiz.
-This quiz can help you get the information you need to discuss your risk of cancer with your healthcare professional.
+To help you determine whether you may benefit from hereditary cancer genetic testing, take the Myriad Hereditary Cancer assessment.
+This assessment can help you get the information you need to discuss your risk of cancer with your healthcare professional.